 - Remote storage designs yield more civilized performance by separating the toilet seat from the composting chamber down below.

-- A large pipe connects the two, making it easier to keep the decomposition process hidden.
+- A large-diameter pipe connects the two, making it easier to keep the decomposition process hidden.

 - Some are even designed to handle toilets that flush tiny amounts of water during use.

 - On the downside, remote composting units need much more space than self-contained models.

 Composting toilets will probably never be as easy to use and as aesthetically pleasing as flush toilets, at least not at first glance.
 But some of today’s composting toilets really do work well, and when you raise your gaze to see the larger picture, they’re also one of the best ways to keep rural areas clean, green and pristine.